Keeping Up with the Joneses Rises Well above Par

 NOT RECOMMENDED FOR: Harsh critics of action movies who want something truly innovative in plotlines and gunfights.
 Those uncomfortable with sexy and skimpy outfits, even in the context of married couples.

-Keeping Up with the Joneses, directed by Greg Mottola, opens in theaters October 21, 2016.
+Keeping Up with the Joneses, directed by Greg Mottola, opened in theaters October 21, 2016; available for home viewing January 17, 2017.
 It runs 105 minutes and stars Zach Galifianakis, Isla Fisher, Jon Hamm, Gal Gadot, Patton Oswalt, Matt Walsh, and Maribeth Monroe.
 Watch the trailer for Keeping Up with the Joneses here.

 Debbie Holloway is a storyteller, creator, critic and advocate having adventures in Brooklyn, New York.